lathe/punctaffy-for-racket/notes/2019-01-04-hypernest-naming-conventions.md

   ; snippet.
 In opetopic terms, it helps us detect errors in the way ; we use the set of all labeled cells.

+(snippet-sys-snippet-degree ss shape)
+  ; In opetopic terms, this returns the dimension number N of a given ; N-dimensional labeled cell.

 (snippet-sys-shape->snippet ss shape)
   ; In opetopic terms, this creates a plain universal filler cell for ; a given opetopic shape.